OperaGraecaAdnotata/OGA/README.md

 This repository contains the documentation for
-**Opera Graeca Adnotata** (OGA), a multilayer corpus of Ancient Greek texts with automatically generated annotations (the by far largest one of its kind) 🏋️❤️😃:
+**Opera Graeca Adnotata** (OGA), a multilayer corpus of Ancient Greek texts with automatically generated annotations (the largest one of its kind) 🏋️❤️😃:

 * number of base texts: **1,999**, each corresponding to an ancient work
 * number of tokens: **40,105,221**